 - I made 8 large star appliques and 8 mini ones (both of which are free patterns on my blog).

-- Then, I stiffened them with (affiliate link to Amazon) Plaid Stiffy Fabric Stiffiner (a water and white glue mixture would also work, or diluted corn starch I’ve heard does the trick, but haven’t tried it myself).
+- Then, I stiffened them with fabric stiffiner (where to buy) (a water and white glue mixture would also work, or diluted corn starch I’ve heard does the trick, but haven’t tried it myself).
 This helps the stars to be flat.

-- With a tapestry needle, I strung them onto four strands of clear jewelry thread that I bought at JoAnn’s (like this thread on Amazon).
+- With a tapestry needle, I strung them onto four strands of clear jewelry thread that I bought (where to buy).

 - I tied double knots at the bottom of each star to keep it in place.

-- Then, I tied the 4 strands onto an embroidery hoop (like this one on Amazon).
+- Then, I tied the 4 strands onto an embroidery hoop (where to buy).

 - I cut 3 inch strands of yarn from each color that I used and tied them onto the hoop to give more visual interest.
 To cut tons of strands quickly, I wrapped the yarn around my four fingers on one hand about 20 times.
 Then, I just cut down the middle!
 It took me about 30 minutes to tie all the strings on.